Load Factor Calculator

 Frequently Asked Questions

-Load factor in electrical systems is a ratio that quantifies how efficiently electrical energy is being used over a period.
-It is calculated by dividing the average power demand by the peak power demand during that period, typically expressed as a percentage.
-A higher load factor (closer to 100%) indicates more consistent power consumption, meaning the system's capacity is being utilized more effectively.
-A low load factor suggests significant fluctuations in demand, leading to underutilized capacity and often higher electricity costs due to demand charges.
+Load factor is a ratio that measures how efficiently electrical energy is used over a period.
+It is calculated by dividing average power demand by peak power demand, expressed as a percentage.
+A 50% load factor (50 kW average / 100 kW peak) means the system uses only half its peak capacity on average, indicating significant room for optimization.

-Demand charges are a component of electricity bills, primarily for commercial and industrial customers, based on their highest power demand (peak demand) during a billing period, usually measured in kilowatts (kW).
-These charges are separate from energy charges (based on total kWh consumed) and compensate utilities for maintaining the infrastructure needed to meet peak loads.
-A low load factor implies high peaks relative to average consumption, which results in higher demand charges, making load factor improvement a key strategy for cost reduction.
+Demand charges are billed based on your highest power demand (peak demand) during a billing period, measured in kW.
+They are separate from energy charges (based on total kWh).
+A low load factor means high peaks relative to average use, resulting in higher demand charges.
+Improving load factor from 50% to 70% can reduce demand charges substantially.